 While many turn to prepaid cards for convenience, these cards have some significant limitations.
 In fact, prepaid cards have a bit of a bad rap and the Consumer Financial Protection Bureau will be rolling out new regulations for prepaid cards in May of 2019.

 The most important disadvantage is that prepaid cards charge a lot of fees.
 For example, you’ll often be charged fees for an initial setup, monthly maintenance, reloading your card, ATM use, and more.
 Studies have shown average prepaid cardholder fees total $11.00 per month.
+In short, there are no free prepaid debit cards.

 If you have bad credit, keep in mind that these cards also won’t help you rebuild your credit.
 And, you won’t have access to banking services or the ability to stop payments.
 Also, prepaid cards don’t offer fraud protection like a typical debit or credit card.
 If your card is stolen, there is no requirement for the issuer to replace the funds.
 Even with the roll-out of the new CFPB rules next year, prepaid cards that aren’t registered with your name and personal information won’t be required to offer this protection.
 Banking options such as Chime provide a great alternative to prepaid cards and allow you to open a bank account with bad credit and require no deposit.